-A live streamed video series where we will learn programming by making a series of small games.
-Each live stream will be archived on youtube after it is over.
-The focus will be on learning programming fundamentals, and having fun.
-Games with Go is open to all ages, and geared for beginners.
+A video series that teaches programming via a series of small game related projects.
+The focus is on learning programming fundamentals, and having fun.
+Games with Go is open to all ages, and geared for beginners, though experienced programmers looking to learn gamedev basics will also get a lot out of it.
 You are encouraged to code along as you watch and to experiment and practice between episodes.
+All tools and libraries used are free, open source, and cross platform.
+You can follow along from Windows, Mac, Linux, and even a Raspberry PI!
 Pacing will be slow with fun but simple projects that we can finish in a day or two.
-More experienced programmers may want to wait till later in the series or check out Handmade Hero.

-It is free to watch and ask questions on stream.
-You may optionally pay $10 below to get access to the source code archives, and/or subscribe on twitch for
+It is free, and you may optionally pay $10 below to get access to the source code archives.
+There is a tagged release that matches each episode.